Arnold: A multi-task, multi-embodiment muscle transformer policy

-At each simulation step, the policy observes the proprioceptive state of the body in the form of muscle (length, velocity, force and activation) and joint (angular position and velocity) information, the configuration of the objects (position and orientation) and the task objective.
-This format of the proprioceptive feedback deviates for the original formulation in the MyoSuite that considers joint states~\cite{caggiano2022myosuite}, but is more biologically plausible~\cite{vargas2024taskdriven}.
+At each simulation step, the policy observes the proprioceptive state of the body in the form of muscle (length, velocity, force and activation) and joint (angular position and velocity) information, the (position and orientation) configuration of objects if applicable, and the task objective.
+This format of proprioceptive feedback deviates from the original formulation in MyoSuite and MyoChallenges that considers joint states~\citep{caggiano2022myosuite,caggiano2023myochallenge,caggiano2024myochallenge,wang2026myochallenge}, but is more biologically plausible~\citep{proske2012proprioceptive,vargas2024taskdriven}.
 In all considered tasks, the objective is defined by one or more target locations or orientations, which the agent needs to reach either with body parts or with objects.
 The agent can interact with the environment by selecting the activation of each muscle, causing a contraction of variable intensity.
-The biomechanical simulator (MuJoCo~\citep{todorov2012mujoco}) transforms activations into physical forces through a Hill-type muscle model~\citep{winters1990hillbased}.
-Given these variables and depending on the task, the policy network needs to handle observation and action spaces of variable size and content.
-How can we deal with these diverse state and action spaces?
+The biomechanical simulator~\citep[MuJoCo][]{todorov2012mujoco} transforms activations into physical forces through a Hill-type muscle model~\citep{winters1990hillbased}.
+Given these different tasks, the policy network needs to handle observation and action spaces of variable size and content.